How do you let go of someone important to you who no longer wants to be in your life?

 Friendships need a firm foundation, yes, but also enough space for people to grow.
 Sometimes there’s not enough room in the relationship for someone to grow, so they need to go elsewhere to do so.

 This is the point where you sincerely wish them well.
 You forgive them, even though they didn’t ask for it.
 You forgive yourself for not being everyone’s cup of tea at the present moment.
 And if you’re Christian, you pray for them.
 If you’re not, you send good vibes.
 And then you carry on with your life, and focus on the people that do want to be in it.

 Yet, every once in a while, you’ll stumble on something that reminds you of them.

 A polaroid you took together.
 The pieces of your vision board they helped bring to life.
-The Christmas tree when you took it down.
 New York.
 Taylor Swift’s 1989 album.
-Her Red album on a roadtrip.
-How you have no one to talk to about how bad her new album is and how you still listen to it every day.
+That meme you can’t stop laughing at.
 And the fact that you just discovered Gilmore girls and you’re Lorelai and she’s Rory. (#teamjess)

 And then, you’ll smile because that’s what thinking of them makes you do.
 You’ll quietly hope they find their way back to you one day, in their own time and on their own terms.
 And then maybe together you can rebuild the road to that safe space you used to share.